Code-Institute-Submissions/neo-data-milestone-project/README.md

 #### JQuery event handling

+##### Calendar modal
 A JQuery event handler is used to add a class to the calendar modal box when focus is activated on the input box.
 This class styles the background of the calendar.

+##### Search buttons
 The 'previous week', 'start search' and 'next week' buttons are used as JQuery selectors with attached event handler functions and additional coding for incorrect inputs.
+This is undertaken as follows:
+Upon click: the value within the input box is read and the date is parsed.
+An If-else statement is utilised as follows:

+If the parsed date has a value greater than zero then the ID of the button clicked is converted to a string, this value is untilised by the 'neo_search_period' function later in the script.
+A nested If-else statement is then utilised.
+This is used to check whether the data visualisations have been generated previously by means of checking whether the data-display region has a hidden class associated with it.
+If the data display region does have a class 'hidden' [ref x], i.e. data hasn't been previously generated, then a variable is created with the value 'false'.
+If the 'hidden' class is not associated with the data display region the variable will take a value of 'true'.
+Once the nested If-else statement has concluded the neo_search_period function is called with the button ID and whether it has the associated 'hidden' class as its input arguments.

-If an incorrect date is entered, or the date input field is empty, and any of the buttons are activated the following text is displayed in the input box: 'Please enter a date'.
+The else portion of the outer If-else statement is undertaken if the parsed date is less than zero.
+In this case the following text is displayed in the input box: 'Please enter a date'.
-In addition to this, user feedback for the buttons is provided by mouseenter and mouseleave events triggering a change in button text colour.

-Once a valid start date has been entered the id of the html button element is obtained and this is passed as an argument into the main data generation function called 'neo_search_period'.

-Finally, upon activation of the 'start search button' with a suitable search date, a two second delay is activated to allow the plots to be generated then the class which is hiding the data output area is removed revealing the generated data output.
+In addition to this the user is alerted that 'An invalid date has been entered'.

+###### Table update buttons

+Once the data visualisations are visible then the table update buttons can be used to toggle between different data amounts displayed in the tables.
+In addition to this, the data visualisations will be reset so that filtering can be applied to the new table data.
+These both work as follows:

+Upon button click:

+The table title is updated to the correct text and a variable n is generated dependent upon the button clicked and the amount of data to be displayed.
+The variable 'n' is then used as an argument in the 'plot create' function which generates all the data visualisations.
+By default the value of 'n' is set to 10.

+##### Return function

+Upon click of the anchor at the bottom of the HTML page, a 'topfunction()' is used to return the user to the top of the HTML page.

+##### Page links

+When the mouse enters an anchor on the HTML page this triggers an change in color of the anchor text.
+This returns to its original colour when the mouse leaves the anchor text.

-#### Function: neo_search_period (argument 1)
+#### Function: neo_search_period (argument 1, argument 2)

 Once the 'neo_search_period' function has been called the function reads the start date from the html input box and from this creates a new Date() object instance.
+The input arguments to this functions are the ID of the button clicked and the data-output-state which determines whether or not the data visualisations have been generated previously.
-One of three actions, based upon the html button id of the input argument of the function and the use an IF statement, is then performed.
+One of three actions, based upon the html button id of the input argument of the function and the use of an If-else-if-else statement, is then performed.

-##### Start-search: server request construction

-If the 'start search' button has been selected the function creates a second Date() object instance which is seven days greater than the starting date.
-This new date, or search end date, is used as an input argument to the 'date_format' function [REF 2] which formats the date in the form YYYY-MM-DD.
-The start and end dates generated are then used as inputs for the construction of the data request to be sent to the API server.
-Once the server request function is constructed, the 'retrieve_asteroid_data' function is called with the server request being the first of its three input arguments.
+##### Start-search

+The search_start function is called with the start search date and the new Date object as its input arguments.

 ##### Previous week start date

 If the 'previous week' button has been selected a second Date() object instance is created which is 8 days prior to the start date of the html input box.
-The 'date_format' function is again utilised to format the date and this is then written to the html input box.
+The 'date_format' function is utilised to format the date and this is then written to the html input box.

+This new Date object is then set as the start date for the search and a new Date is object is created.
+An If statement is then used to check if the data visualisations have been generated previously, i.e. the second input argument to the neo_search_period function is true,  and if they have then the search_start function is called with the start search date and the new Date object as its first and second input arguments, respectively.
+This allows automatic update of the data visualisations when the data visualisations have been generated previously.

 ##### Next week start date

 If the 'next week' button has been selected a second Date() object instance is created which is 8 days after the start date of the html input box.
 The 'date_format' function is again utilised to format the date and this is then written to the html input box.

+Similarly to the 'prev' button function this will check whether data visualisations have been generated previously and if they have this will update the visualisations for the following week from the initial start date.

+##### search_start(argument 1, argument 2)

+This function has the start date for the search as its first argument and the new Date object created as its second argument.
+This new date, or search end date, is used as an input argument to the 'date_format' function [REF 2] which formats the date in the form YYYY-MM-DD.
+The start and end dates generated are then used as inputs for the construction of the data request to be sent to the API server.
+Once the server request function is constructed, the 'retrieve_asteroid_data' function is called with the server request being the first of its three input arguments.

 #### Function: retrieve_asteroid_data (argument 1, argument 2, argument 3)